Meet the Team

 Owen

-Owen Hathaway Hacker is a senior at Yale University studying history with a focus on international and diplomatic history.
-At Yale, he is a member of the 2025 cohort of the Brady-Johnson program in Grand Strategy and a Millstone Fellow in the Institution for Social and Policy Studies.
-He is an undergraduate editor with the Yale Law Journal and a research assistant for Yale Law professor John Witt.
-Outside of the classroom, he is a captain of Yale’s ultimate frisbee team and works as a barista at Yale’s student-run café, the Acorn.
+Owen Hathaway Hacker graduated from Yale University with a B.A. in history.
+At Yale, he was a member of the 2025 cohort of the Brady-Johnson program in Grand Strategy and a Millstone Fellow in the Institution for Social and Policy Studies.
+He was an undergraduate editor with the Yale Law Journal and a research assistant for Yale Law professor John Witt.
+Outside of the classroom, he was the captain of Yale’s ultimate frisbee team and worked as a barista at Yale’s student-run café, the Acorn.

 -